UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_08.md

 order.

 For most data, it becomes easier to interpret if the bars are sorted from high to low values.
-An exception to this guidelines is if the categorical axis has a natural order to it, such as weekdays, months, etc.
+An exception to these guidelines is if the categorical axis has a natural order to it, such as weekdays, months, etc.